About Nunavut Arctic College

 Adult Educators are able to conduct academic assessments and assist people in making vocational and educational choices.
 They can also help individuals to find information on career programs through Nunavut Arctic College or other community colleges and universities.
 College courses are designed to meet the ever-changing needs of the people of Nunavut.

 "Nunavut Arctic College serves the largest post-secondary service region in Canada and one of the largest in the world.
-As an institution we aspire (strive) to deliver lifelong learning opportunities that empower learners and communities while celebrating Inuit Language and Culture. "
+As an institution we strive to deliver lifelong learning opportunities that empower learners and communities while celebrating Inuit Language and Culture. "

 — Sheila Kolola, President